UNITED ART RATING

 Russian Art Rating includes artists conferred to first 6 levels, International Art Rating – artists of levels from 1 to 3.

 The Rating Centre of Artists Trade Union of Russia, composed of art-historians and art-critics, works on the Rating.
-The Rating Centre has a status of professional jury, free in their judgments and estimations.
+The Rating Centre has a status of professional jury, free in its judgments and estimations.
 The head of the Rating Centre, Editor-in-chief and Founder of the reference book – member of Russian Academy of Arts and Russian Academy of Art-critics, Honored culture worker of Russian Federation Prof. Dr. Sergey V. Zagraevsky (1964-2020).
 Editor-in-chief – Dr. Olga V. Ozolina.

 The reference book is intended for museum, gallery and creative people, for all amateurs and connoisseurs of the art of XVIII–XXI centuries, for a very wide circle of attendants of museums, antique shops, exhibitions.